micmejia/bible-dump/NKJV/Exodus/Exod 20.md

 And God spoke all these words, saying:

 ###### 2
-"I _am_ the Lord your God, who brought you out of the land of Egypt, out of the house of [^a]bondage.
+"I _am_ the Lord your God, who brought you out of the land of Egypt, out of the house of bondage.

 ###### 3
 "You shall have no other gods before Me.